Museums and Galleries of Cambridge

 Finally, there is the Heong Galley; Downing College’s modern & contemporary artwork gallery.
 This unique gallery was named in gratitude for the generous benefaction of Alwyn Heong.
 Back in 2017, it was prized with the RIBA East Award and hosts exclusive yet unique exhibitions that you wouldn’t want to miss.

 As you can see Cambridge has some of the best museums in the country, ranging from the most recognised to hidden treasures that are waiting to be discovered.
-There are over 20 museums and galleries in the city (from our memory) and regrettably most were forced to close their doors at some point during the coronavirus pandemic.
-So please take some time to visit some of our artistic and cultural establishments, to find your favourite, once their doors are allowed to be reopened.
-In the meantime donation pages have been setup, so do go and check out the websites highlighted above if you are able to support them during this time.
+There are over 20 museums and galleries in the city (from our memory) and all have something different to offer.
+So why not take some time to visit some of our artistic and cultural establishments, to find your favourite.